Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Without tension, stories fall flat.

-Conflict, in screenwriting, allows characters to show us who they are.
-When adversity and pressure is applied, the protagonist or hero is forced to act.
+Conflict in screenwriting allows characters to show us who they are.
+When adversity and pressure are applied, the protagonist or hero is forced to act.
 What they do in response to conflict, tension, and obstacles reveals their true nature.
 It helps us root for them and endears us to their journey.

 Here are some axioms for when a snake shows up in your path.

 For me, meeting the snake was a test for which I was unprepared.
 I hadn’t trained for this scenario.
 I hadn’t researched how to confront a snake, much less how to treat a bite.
-I had ignored the numerous signs at the trail entrance warning of rattlesnakes.
-I thought it wouldn’t happen to me.
-I hadn’t been mindful with each step.
-I had my eyes on the horizon instead of paying attention to what was right in front of me.
+The numerous signs at the trail entrance warning of rattlesnakes had gone ignored.
+I thought it wouldn’t happen to me and hadn’t been mindful of each step.
+My eyes were on the horizon instead of paying attention to what was right in front of me.

 I hadn’t been faithful in the little things.